ferocioustoast/AEB/README.md

 - f  : Edit the frequency _(in hertz)_ of the sinewave.
 - mi : Change the left/right or both channels minimum volumes; they must be in between 0.0 and 1.0.
 - ma : Change the left/right or both channels maximum volumes; they must be in between 0.0 and 1.0.
+- r  : Edit or see ramp-up settings
 - c  : Leave the control menu
 - p  : Pauses the sound